Meeshbhoombah/fancy-ls/docs/logbook.md

 workspace
 ```

-### It's Hacky, I Know
+### Hacker, not Pefectionist 💀
 First, I need to locate the tags.
-After some Googling I found that we can use the in-built
+After some Googling I found a built in mac command,
-macOS command, `mdls`, which stands for "metadata list."
-I felt like it would be wise to try
+`mdls`, which stands for "metadata list."
+This lists, as one might guess, the metadata
+attributes of a given file.
+I feel like it would be wise to try it out in the shell before
-it out in the shell before I started working with it in Python.
+I started working with it in Python.

 In my root directory I have a subdirectory called `working` where I store all my code.
-Here's
+I have
+this divided into three seperate branches Here's
 what it looks like in Finder.

 ![finder preview](https://github.com/Meeshbhoombah/fls/blob/dev/docs/imgs/finder_preview.png)